romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > **coordinates**: 43.771119, -7.869959

 This last stop of the excursion is the Cabo Ortegal lighthouse (built in 1984), one of the iconic landmarks of the area.
 It offers panoramic view of the mantle rocks of the *Limo* massif in contact with intermediate Opx-free garnet granulites to the SW (**Fig 6.2.9a**).
 Looking N, on a clear day (ideally with sunset light), a spectacular tight fold with a wavelength of hundreds of meters can be seen one in the eclogites of one of the islets (*Os Aguillons*; **Fig 6.2.9b**).
-Except in such cases, these folds are challenging to discern on outcrops and mostly have to be inferred from geological mapping.
-The eclogites rheology, similar to that of peridotites (e.g. [Jin _et al._, 2001](https://doi.org/10.1130/0091-7613(2001)029%3C0667:ERIFSL%3E2.0.CO;2)), suggests that folding occurred under HP-HT conditions.
+Except in such exceptional cases, these folds are challenging to discern on outcrops and mostly have to be inferred from geological mapping.
+The eclogite rheology, similar to that of peridotites (e.g. [Jin _et al._, 2001](https://doi.org/10.1130/0091-7613(2001)029%3C0667:ERIFSL%3E2.0.CO;2)), suggests that folding occurred under HP-HT conditions.
 To the E, at the base of the cliffs (not shown), outcrops of the HP paragneiss known as *Banded* gneiss complete the typical sequence of the *La Capelada* sub-unit within the Upper Tectonic Unit.

 <img src="cabo-ortegal/fieldguide_figures/punta-dos-aguillons.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig 6.2.9.** Views from the Cabo Ortegal lighthouse: **a.** towards the *Limo* massif to the SW; **b.** towards the folded eclogite that forms the islets known as *Os Aguillóns* (Galician for "needles").
 Photo credit: R. Tilhac.

-The purpose of this stop is also to observe the massive eclogites on which the lighthouse tands.
+The purpose of this stop is also to observe the massive eclogites on which the lighthouse stands.
 Unlike the eclogites at the previous stop, these eclogites show no clear lineation, and their foliation is weaker, representing S tectonites (see **Fig. 4.4b**).

 ## 5. References